 6. The code is degenerate.
 More than one codon may specify the same amino acid; this is so called degeneracy of the code.
-For example, except for tryptophan

-Degeneracy of genetic code has certain biological advantages.
+For example, except for tryptophan and methionine, which have a single codon, each, all other 18 amino acids have more than one codon.Degeneracy of genetic code has certain biological advantages.
 For example, it permits essentially the same complement of enzymes and other proteins to be specified by microorganisms varying widely in their DNA base composition.

-Degeneracy also provides a mechanism of minimizing mutational lethality

-- 7. Some codes act as start codons.
-In most organisms AUG codon is the start or initiation codon, i. e., the polypeptide chain starts either with methionine. - 8.
-Some codes act as stop codons.
+Degeneracy also provides a mechanism of minimizing mutational lethality 7.
+Some codes act as start codons.
+In most organisms AUG codon is the start or initiation codon, i. e., the polypeptide chain starts either with methionine.

+8. Some codes act as stop codons.
 Three codons UAG, UAA and UGA are the chain stop or termination codons.
 They do not code for any of the amino acids.
 These codons are not read by any t-RNA molecules, but are read by some specific proteins, called release factors.
-These codons are also called nonsense codons since they do not specify any amino acid. - 9.
-The code is universal.
-Same genetic code is found valid for all organisms ranging from bacteria to man. - 10.
-The code is collinear the sequences of nitrogen bases of a given segment of DNA molecule, actually, has been found to be identical to linear sequence of amino acids in a protein molecule.
-Gene
+These codons are also called nonsense codons since they do not specify any amino acid.

+9. The code is universal.
+Same genetic code is found valid for all organisms ranging from bacteria to man.

+10. The code is collinear - the sequences of nitrogen bases of a given segment of DNA molecule, actually, has been found to be identical to linear sequence of amino acids in a protein molecule.